mxochicale/mpg-poster/poster/README.md

-* This evening, I am presenting some advances of my scientific endeavours at the MPG Student Prize Award (18h00m-21h00m) at @AstonUniversity.
+* This evening, I am presenting some advances of my scientific endeavours with the use of nonlinear dynamics to analyse emotion and movement variability in the context of human-robot interaction.
+See you in a bit at the MPG Student Prize Award (18h00m-21h00m) at @AstonUniversity.
+"CODE/DATA/DOCS/REFS are avaiable at: https://github.com/mxochicale/mpg-poster"